Each tablet contains:

 Animal studies have revealed that feminisation of male foetuses may occur if cyproterone acetate is administered during the phase of embryogenesis at which differentiation of the external genitalia occurs.
 Although the results of these tests are not necessarily relevant to man, the possibility must be considered that administration of Dianette to women after the 45th day of pregnancy could cause feminisation of male foetuses.
 It follows from this that pregnancy is an absolute contraindication for treatment with Dianette, and must be excluded before such treatment is begun.

 The use of Dianette during lactation may lead to a reduction in the volume of milk produced and to a change in its composition.
 Minute amounts of the active substances are excreted with the milk.
 These amounts may affect the child particularly in the first 6 weeks post-partum.
 Mothers who are breast-feeding should be advised not to take Dianette until the nursing mother has weaned her child off breast milk.

 The most commonly reported adverse reactions with Dianette are nausea, abdominal pain, increased weight, headache, depressed mood, altered mood, breast pain, breast tenderness.
 They occur in ≥ 1 % of users.

 There is an increased risk of thromboembolism for all women who use Dianette (see section 4.4).

 (≥ 1/1000 to <1/100)

 (≥1/10,000 to < 1/1000)

 Immune system disorders

-exacerbation of hereditary angioedema
+exacerbation of symptoms of hereditary and acquired angioedema